 The Growth of Breweries in Salt Lake City

-US beer lovers are all about the craft beer.
-Sales of traditional mass market beers are flat but craft beer sales are up 6.2% (according to the Brewer’s Association).
+US beer lovers are all about the craft beer and sales are up relative to mass market beers.
 No where is this upward trend more noticeable than in Salt Lake.
-Twenty years ago there were three brew pubs in Salt Lake City and now there are eighteen brew pubs and micro breweries.
-The growth is coming from a confluence of evolving demographics, city zoning and refined consumer demand.
+Thirty years ago there were three brew pubs in Salt Lake City and now there are 21 brew pubs and micro breweries.
+The growth is coming from a confluence of evolving demographics, refined consumer demand and city zoning.

-The same sort hipster gentrification that brought you food trucks, avocado toast and man buns has been playing out in Salt Lake.
-It has been declared #2 on the (somewhat dubious) national hipster index.
-The index uses factors such as the rate of tattoo parlors, vegan eateries…and…microbreweries to determine it’s rankings.
+Salt Lake’s demographics are becoming less Anglo/Mormon and more multi-ethnic, pantheistic and hipster.
+And the same sort hipster gentrification that brought you food trucks, avocado toast and man buns has been playing out in Salt Lake.
+It has been declared #2 on the (somewhat dubious) national hipster index, which uses factors such as the rate of tattoo parlors, vegan eateries and microbreweries to determine it’s rankings.

 The Difference Between Salt Lake City Brew Pubs vs Bars vs Breweries

 This guide to Salt Lake City breweries is split between “brew pubs” and “breweries” with the primary distinctions being; food and kids.
 Brew pubs are considered restaurants that also happen to have a brewery.
 They have a kitchen, full menu and kids can eat there.